gazebosim/gz-transport/tutorials/20_env_variables.md

     * *Value allowed*: Any non-negative number.
     * *Description*: Specifies the capacity of the buffer (High Water Mark) that stores incoming Ignition Transport messages.
 Note that this is a global queue shared by all subscribers within the same process.
+A value of 0 means "infinite" capacity.
+As you can guess, there's no such thing as an infinite buffer, so your buffer will grow until you run out of memory (and probably crash).
+If your buffer reaches the maximum capacity data will be dropped.
+    * *Default value*: 0.
 * **IGN_TRANSPORT_SNDHWM**
     * *Value allowed*: Any non-negative number.
     * *Description*: Specifies the capacity of the buffer (High Water Mark) that stores outgoing Ignition Transport messages.
 Note that this is a global queue shared by all publishers within the same process.
+A value of 0 means "infinite" capacity.
+As you can guess, there's no such thing as an infinite buffer, so your buffer will grow until you run out of memory (and probably crash).
+If your buffer reaches the maximum capacity data will be dropped.
+    * *Default value*: 0.
 * **IGN_TRANSPORT_USERNAME**
     * *Value allowed*: Any string value
     * *Description*: A username, used in combination with